 But, hey don't let me stop you.
 Remember to experiment and find what works best for you.
 Finding the right mindfulness meditation for migraine, your unique migraines, is part of the journey.

 My favorite thing to do is meditate.
+More specifically focusing therapy type meditation.
 I can go anywhere in my mind or just rest my mind and go into my body.
 It’s so easy and I can do it almost anywhere any time to bring inner peace and calm.

 Like I already mentioned above I feel that a gentle mindfulness meditation for migraine works best.

-I really would like to add visualizing: balanced blood vessels, relaxed eyes muscles, balanced hormones, perfectly balanced neurotransmitters and a balanced nervous system, but most meditation practices say not to label anything.
+Try adding these things to your visualizing: balanced blood vessels, relaxed eyes muscles, balanced hormones, perfectly balanced neurotransmitters and a balanced nervous system, but most meditation practices say not to label anything.

 So if I slip here and there, and use labels, please use the words that feel right for you.

-Let me give you a quick example of a guided mindfulness meditation for migraine relief I do, if you don’t have time to watch the above videos:
+Let me give you a quick example of a guided mindfulness meditation for migraine relief I do with clients:

 1. Bring your awareness to your breath.
 Feel the inhale and the exhale and feel the coolness of the inhale.
 Allow your lungs, belly and chest to fill with air.
 Allow the muscles to relax when you exhale.